About Us

 Our vision at KHOH is to help women in memory of Kristina, who died tragically when she was 20 years old.
 Kristina was a joyous and empathetic spirit who believed in empowering other women; KHOH carries that same spirit within its walls as we work to help women in need in Oswego County.
 Learn more about Kristina and why KHOH was started.

 Our goal is to give our tenants a “second chance” by providing immediate assistance and empowering them to build a solid foundation for the rest of their lives.
 We are determined to help women with a desire to clean up their lives and become functioning members of society, free from addiction.
 KHOH provides one-on-one assistance to help each woman become self-sufficient and independent.
 We believe the best way to change a life is through a multifaceted approach, like that provided by KHOH: combine outpatient rehabilitation and counseling with a stable home environment.
 Our tenants are removed from situations that could cause them to regress while simultaneously being provided a home free from drugs and alcohol where they can learn basic life skills, which are not covered during traditional rehabilitation but essential to success.
+By founding KHOH, a desperate need in Oswego County is being filled.

 Want to help out?
 Check out our Donate page!